-A lay summary (1 page max, font size 12 pts Arial or Times New Roman) should be provided.
-This should be a brief summary of the proposed research (e.g. rationale, background, expected outputs/outcomes, long-term impact), also highlighting where the fellowship fits in with the applicant's previous background and career development goals.
-This document is different from the scientific Project Description, as the lay summary should be written in plain English and in a such way that a non-scientist can easily understand the aims, outcomes and potential relevance to future practice (e.g. patients).
-Should it be useful, applicants can find several websites with some advice on writing lay summaries, including guidance from Breathe, NIHR and Elsevier.
-The Hemingway App is also useful to check and simplify writing.
+A lay summary (1 page max, font size 12 pts Arial or Times New Roman) needs to be uploaded within the online application platform.
+This document is different from the scientific Project Description.
+The lay summary should be written in plain English and in a such way that a non-scientist can easily understand the aims, outcomes and potential relevance to future practice (e.g. patients), in line with H2020's focus on outreach.
+We strongly advise that applicants read the following advice on writing lay summaries, from Breathe, NIHR and Elsevier.
+The level of language should be aimed at around 8-10 years, this is commonly the target level at which mainstream newspapers are written, so consider this when writing.
+The Hemingway App is useful to check and simplify writing; we strongly recommend that you double check your lay summary with this tool before submitting it.

-• For Global Fellowships, is the Host Declaration Commitment Form and supporting documents needed for both the two host centres?
+For Global Fellowships, is the Host Declaration Commitment Form and supporting documents needed for both the two host centres?